Nimmy March: Background

 March's biological parents were a father from Lesotho and an English mother.
 As an illegitimate child, she was abandoned by her birth mother.

 She was adopted by the Earl and Countess of March and Kinrara, who later became the Duke and Duchess of Richmond.
 Because of her race, at the time the adoption caused a stir within the peerage and the future Duke and Duchess were vilified by some for "sullying the aristocracy", as March herself described it.

 She went to Bedales, an exclusive Hampshire school, before going on to drama school.

 Career

-March's television screen credits include Coronation Street, Albion Market, Common As Muck, Goodnight Sweetheart, Casualty, William and Mary, Doctors, Strictly Confidential, The Bill, London's Burning, Waking the Dead, Death in Paradise, Agatha Raisin, Desmond's and Emmerdale.
+March's television screen credits include Coronation Street, Albion Market, Common As Muck, Goodnight Sweetheart, Casualty, William and Mary, Doctors, Strictly Confidential, The Bill, London's Burning, Waking the Dead, Death in Paradise, Beyond Paradise, Agatha Raisin, Desmond's and Emmerdale.

 She narrated the 2008 TV serial Last Voices of World War 1 on the History Channel, along with the BBC1 documentary The War On Loan Sharks.